Wood floor planks with visible scratch marks, how to repair a scratch in hardwood floor

 How to Repair a Scratch in Hardwood Floor (Without Refinishing)

-A scratch on your hardwood floor feels disproportionately upsetting — that beautiful finish you paid for or inherited, suddenly marred.
-The good news: 90% of hardwood scratches don’t need refinishing.
+A scratch on your hardwood floor feels upsetting, that beautiful finish you paid for or inherited, suddenly marred.
+90% of hardwood scratches don’t need refinishing.
 They need the right fix matched to the right depth of scratch.
-This guide walks through how to repair a scratch in hardwood floor, from the easiest “wipe with a walnut” trick to the more involved fillers.

 First, Identify Your Scratch Depth